-On the shores of Lake Alexandrina, Nanda Farm is an historic site of natural beauty and peace.
-Full of varying birdlife at different times of the year, and with changes of weather, the view of the vast lake is like a living canvas.
-A stress-free escape from traffic and city life.
+On the shores of Lake Alexandrina, Nanda Farm Cottage is a great escape from city life.
+Full of varying birdlife at different times of the year, and with changes of weather, the view of the vast lake is incredible.
+Very peaceful, the only noise is from the birds and frogs.
 Relax and enjoy the ever-changing lake views from the front porch.
-Read a book, paint, take photos, play cards, fly a kite.... whatever takes your fancy.
-Or you can try your luck fishing from the the jetty (BYO fishing rods).
+Read a book, paint, indulge in photography.... whatever takes your fancy.
+Or you can try your luck fishing from the the jetty BYO fishing rods.
+You can even launch your own small tinny or kayak and explore the lake.
 Or do nothing and just enjoy the peace and quiet.

-Accommodation is in the original stone cottage built in 1855 (but recently renovated).
-This sleeps up to 6, with 2 Queen size beds in 2 extra large separate bedrooms and 2 single beds in the games room.
-All bed linen and towels are supplied.
-If they want to, the kids could even pitch a tent outside the cottage and camp quite safely.
+Accommodation is in the original stone cottage built in 1855 but recently refurbished.
+This sleeps up to 6, with 2 Queen size beds in 2 large separate bedrooms and 2 king single beds in the games room.
+Bed linen and bath towels are supplied.
+Kids can even pitch a tent outside the cottage and camp quite safely.

 The bathroom is newly refurbished and has a shower over the bathtub.